Get more info at Healthcare Worker Wednesday. Learn more.

 Please follow the Helping Students in Distress Faculty/Staff Response Guide when assisting students in distress.

 The Director of the Counseling and Wellness Center is available to assist in addressing concerns faculty and staff members may have for students.
-Faculty and staff members of Mercy College who have a concern about a student can contact the Suzanne Hall (Toledo) or Clair Willrich (Youngstown) for assistance.
+Faculty and staff members of Mercy College who have a concern about a student can contact Suzanne Hall (Toledo) or Ann Bair (Youngstown) for assistance.

 After Hours Support Services